danitrod/discovery-k8s-lab/README.md

-# Deploying a web application to IBM Kubernetes Service
+# Deploy a web application on IBM Kubernetes Service

 ## Introduction